Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 # Building on Windows

-**Note that installing all of the development prerequisites and libraries will require about 40 GB of free disk space.
+**Note that installing all the development prerequisites and libraries will require about 12 GB of free disk space.
 Please ensure this space is available on your `C:` drive before proceeding.**

 This guide assumes you are on a 64-bit system.
 You might need to manually search out alternate download links should you desire to build Chatterino on a 32-bit system.

-## Installing prerequisites
+## Prerequisites

 ### Visual Studio

 Download and install [Visual Studio 2022 Community](https://visualstudio.microsoft.com/downloads/).
-In the installer, select "Desktop development with C++" and "Universal Windows Platform development".
+In the installer, select "Desktop development with C++".

 Notes:

-- This installation will take about 21 GB of disk space
+- This installation will take about 8 GB of disk space
 - You do not need to sign in with a Microsoft account after setup completes.
 You may simply exit the login dialog.

 ### Qt